 Marker tracking uses square markers encoded with ID while image recognition uses 2D images like product packaging, photos, and paintings.
 With this data, the software distinguishes where it is physically located through the marker or image.
 Moreover, other tracking methods have continuously been developed including 3D object tracking for toys, furniture, sculptures, and other things recognized by the software.

 Main Types of Augmented Reality Apps

 Smartphones often come to mind when you hear the term ‘Augmented Reality’.
-However, since the evolution of technology and AR, there are other ways to use augmented reality in our daily lives.
+However, we, as an augmented reality app development services providers, understand that with the evolution of technology and AR, there are other ways to use augmented reality in our daily lives.

 - Projection-based AR

 Projection-based AR projects light, digital images, objects, and the environment into a surface in two methods.
 One is interactive wherein a specific object is projected into a surface and by touching the projection, the particular object will function.
 On the other hand, a non-interactive method is widely used to create deception about a certain position, orientation, and depth of an object.
 Both of these methods are highly efficient in different industries, especially in education and healthcare.